Old Ford: Other local finds

+Clearly there was a lot of activity in the Old Ford area during the Roman period.
+The area seems to have been largely agricultural prior to the 19th century and if the report is accurate, it might refer to what once was a hoard of coins, perhaps disturbed and then redistributed through ploughing.

 Administration and boundaries

 Historically, Old Ford was a cluster of houses and a mill, around the ford.
 It formed a part of the Ancient Parish of Stepney.
 Together with the rest of Bow, it separated from Stepney to become a (late formed) Ancient Parish of Bow in 1719.
 Ancient Parishes were, until the 19th century responsible for both civil and ecclesiastical local administration, after that there were divergent civil and ecclesiastical parish areas.

 It expanded rapidly in the Victorian era into an outer suburb of London and was designated an independent Anglican parish in the mid-Victorian period, although civil administration has always been associated with Bow.

 Location of the ford

-Victorian OS maps show an illustrative location of the, by then, former ford, which was just to the south of the Northern Outfall Sewer and immediately south of the confluence of the Lea and the Hackney Brook.
+Victorian OS maps and other sources show an illustrative location of the, by then, former ford, at Iceland Wharf which was just to the south of the bridge which carries the Northern Outfall Sewer and Greenway Footpath over the Lea, and also immediately south of the confluence of the Lea and the Hackney Brook.

 The confluence is likely to have caused the Lea to eddy and slow, causing much alluvial material from both watercourses to be dropped at this point, which may have been the reason that fording the river was possible here.
 This may have been reinforced by the fact that the Lea's tidal head was in the vicinity.

 Excavations have shown that in the Roman period, the ford lay a very short distance to the north of this point, immediately north of the Northern Outfall Sewer.
 The Romans dumped materials to improve the ford and at one time appear to have had a bridge over the Lea.

 Evidence has been found of a late Roman settlement at Old Ford dating from the 4th and 5th centuries.
 Excavations in 2002-03 discovered a substantial 'ribbon' development along the line of the road, surrounded by fields.
 Near the river there was evidence for a cluster of wooden buildings dominated by a large open-ended barn.
 Large amounts of cattle bone were also discovered, suggesting butchery to supply the London market.
 The Lea was thought to be used to supply Roman London with agricultural products and pottery from Hertfordshire and the north.
 Old Ford was where the goods were transferred to continue their journey into London by wagon.